I DECIDED early on that charity work will be central to the CogitoPR project.

-I’ve done ‘my bit’ over the years, often due to opportunities which come with being a reporter.
-I even stood on top of the wing of an airborne plane once.
+I’ve done ‘my bit’ over the years, often due to opportunities which came with being a reporter.
+I stood on top of the wing of an airborne plane once.
 True story.

-But as a couple of my favourite childhood TV characters – the hilarious Smashie and Nicey, brilliantly played by Paul Whitehouse and Harry Enfield – liked to say: I don’t like to talk about it.
+But as a couple of my favourite childhood TV characters – the hilarious Smashie and Nicey (pictured above), brilliantly played by Paul Whitehouse and Harry Enfield – liked to say: I don’t like to talk about it.

 I only make the point to underline my empathy with fundraisers.
 I get it.
 I get you.
-I’m not just a casual observer.
+I’m not just a casual, side-line flag-waving observer.

 Homelessness is the issue which moves me most.
 What a disgrace.
 A barometer of a genuinely gone-wrong society.

-But I can get upset-motivated by all sorts – Illnesses, animals, food shortages and all other manner of societal ills.
+But I can get upset-motivated by all sorts – Illnesses, cruelty to animals, food shortages and all other manner of societal ills.
 CogitoPR is an open church.